-To close out Endometriosis Awareness Month, we are answering some of the top questions about this often painful condition affecting 1 in 10 people with ovaries in the US — including symptoms, treatments, and ways to reduce your chance of developing it.
+To close out Endometriosis Awareness Month, we are answering some of the top questions about this often painful condition affecting 1 in 10 people with ovaries in the US — including symptoms, diagnosis, and treatment options.

 Endometriosis is a disorder where tissue similar to the lining of the uterus grows outside of your uterus and on other areas in your body where it doesn’t belong, including: